Belarusian State University: Academic community

 The core of the BSU is made of the academic community of teachers, researches, students and postgraduate students.
 In 2009 approximately 60% of the secondary school graduates from the country's regions were accepted for the full-time budget form of education.
 On the selection tours of the World Programming Championship BSU team always reaches the finals and gets into the top-20 teams of world.

 Programs

 The BSU offers a variety of educational programs.
-The Higher Education Program is organised at the BSU major Faculties and Educational Institutes through 56 specialities and more than 250 specialisations.
+The Higher Education Program is organized at the BSU major Faculties and Educational Institutes through 56 specialities and more than 250 specialisations.
 Training along the Magister's Degree Program is conducted through 48 specialities.

 International cooperation

 In late 1950s BSU became an international university with hundreds of international students.
 More than 4,000 students from over 102 countries of the world have studied at the BSU during Soviet times until the late 1990s.
 The Belarusian State University takes active part in international university networks and associations.
 It is an individual full member of the European University Association.